Olight Warrior Mini 2 review

 LED, Lens, Bezel, and Reflector

-Olight is known to not include many details on the LEDs they use.
+Olight is known not to include many details on the LEDs they use.
 So you won’t be able to find anything like the CCT, bin, or tint.
 Sometimes, however, they do include an approximate, as they did on the Olight S1r baton III.

 But when I look into the barrel of the Warrior Mini 2, I notice a well-known LED, namely a Luminus SST40.
 The LED sits in a TIR optic that looks different from the 1st gen Olight Warrior Mini.
 It looks like a combination of a reflector and TIR.
 There’s clearly a smooth reflector, but also the characteristics of a TIR optic.
 And to be honest, it looks like it is using something that looks like a mini wavien collar, that reflects the light and therefore loses less light coming out.